sensu/sensu-docs/content/sensu-go/6.0/sensuctl/sensuctl-bonsai.md

 sensuctl asset add sensu/sensu-influxdb-handler:3.1.1 fetching bonsai asset: sensu/sensu-influxdb-handler:3.1.1 added asset: sensu/sensu-influxdb-handler:3.1.1

+You have successfully added the Sensu asset resource, but the asset will not get downloaded until it's invoked by another Sensu resource (ex. check).
+To add this runtime asset to the appropriate resource, populate the "runtime_assets" field with ["sensu/sensu-influxdb-handler"].
 {{< /code >}}

 You can also use the `--rename` flag to rename the asset on install:

 {{< code shell >}}
-sensuctl asset add sensu/sensu-slack-handler --rename slack-handler no version specified, using latest: 1.0.3 fetching bonsai asset: sensu/sensu-slack-handler:1.0.3 added asset: sensu/sensu-slack-handler:1.0.3
+sensuctl asset add sensu/sensu-influxdb-handler:3.1.1 --rename influxdb-handler fetching bonsai asset: sensu/sensu-influxdb-handler:3.1.1 added asset: sensu/sensu-influxdb-handler:3.1.1

+You have successfully added the Sensu asset resource, but the asset will not get downloaded until it's invoked by another Sensu resource (ex. check).
+To add this runtime asset to the appropriate resource, populate the "runtime_assets" field with ["influxdb-handler"].
 {{< /code >}}

 {{% notice note %}}